xavicampa/appsync-workshop/README.md

 - Postman

 Optional:
-- NodeJS to make changes, rebuild and run the Single Page Application locally
+- NodeJS to make changes and rebuild the Single Page Application

 # Provisioning
 The script might return some errors on the first run, as it tries to clean-up any leftovers from previous executions.
 It is safe to ignore errors during clean-up.
 Any errors from the "Provisioning" point should be reported.